microsoft/azure-health-data-services-workshop/README.md

 + A solid foundation in Microsoft Azure and Azure Active Directory
 + Some basic knowledge of healthcare data, especially FHIR
-+ Familiarity working with REST API requests and responses
++ Familiarity working with RESTful API requests and responses

 ## What topics are covered?